jamesbra/IT-191-Assignments/README.md

 found that many companies try to hire internally.

 During my early-mid career years, I would like to transition into more senior technical roles wherever I am.
-This summer I had the opportunity to intern at John Deere, where my position aligned with business IT.
+This summer I had the opportunity to intern at a company where my position aligned with business IT.
 I discovered I wasn’t passionate about business and may not be interested in a business heavy role such as project management like I previously believed.
 I align more with wanting to transition into a team lead or architect role.
 That way I can move up, but stay more technical.
 To do this, I need to pay special attention to my data structures, algorithm, and nuance classes.
 Knowing the syntax will not be